basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

 -name riak_cs@127.0.0.1
 ```

-Change `127.0.0.1` to the IP address or hostname for the server on which Riak CS is running, or any other descriptive name ...
-XXX ?
+Change `127.0.0.1` to the IP address or hostname for the server on which Riak CS is running.

 ## Specifying the Admin User